izaqyos/OrderProcessingSystemRepo/SYSTEM_DESIGN.md

 *   **Authentication (JWT/OAuth2 + Passport)**: Industry-standard auth with client credentials flow.
 Passport.js provides clean middleware integration with Express. **PoC Simplification**: Using basic JWT tokens (24h expiry) without refresh token complexity to focus on core order flow rather than auth edge cases.
 *   **Customer Notifications**: Real-time updates via WebSocket/Server-Sent Events for order status changes.
 Customers can also poll REST endpoints for current status.
-*   **Messaging (AWS SQS FIFO)**: A fully managed service with FIFO (First-In-First-Out) ordering guarantees.
-Essential for order processing to ensure delivery events are processed in correct sequence.
-Provides both ordering and exactly-once processing.
+*   **Messaging (AWS SQS FIFO)**: A fully managed service with FIFO (First-In-First-Out) ordering guarantees. **PRODUCTION IMPLEMENTATION**: Configured for hybrid time-partitioned FIFO using 30-second windows.
+Orders within each 30-second window are processed in strict chronological order, with parallel processing between windows.
+This provides excellent fairness (max 30-second unfairness) while achieving ~600 TPS throughput.
 *   **Database (PostgreSQL)**: A robust, open-source relational database that provides data integrity and is well-suited for structured order data.
 *   **Local PoC Stack (Docker Compose)**: We will use Docker to orchestrate our services locally.
 For SQS, we'll use `softwaremill/elasticmq-native`, a lightweight, in-memory SQS-compatible mock.